 In-network preventive care services as defined by the plan are covered at 100%, meaning you do not pay for these types of services.
 For all other in-network services, you are responsible for paying the full cost of care until you reach the plan’s deductible ($1,500 individual/$3,000 family).
 Once you meet the deductible, services are covered at 100% plus the applicable copay for the service and/or facility.
 Copays are $20 for primary care office visit, $40 for specialist office visit, and $100 for emergency room visit.
 Laboratory services must be performed at the in network lab facility, Quest.
 Prescription copays are $10 for preferred generic drugs, $25 for preferred name brand drugs, and $50 for non-preferred drugs.
 There is a mail-order option through Prime Therapeutics which can result in cost savings.

-Refer to the Plan Design for additional information.
+Refer to the Summary of Benefits and Coverage for additional information.

 Health Reimbursement Arrangement (HRA)